Lately, I've received a few questions from women who are a little apprehensive about going into another person’s home to do a loan signing.

-So while you may the only person at the loan signing, there are many people in the shadows monitoring the signing from afar.
+So while you may be the only person at the loan signing, there are many people in the shadows monitoring the signing from afar.

 Like I said, there is nothing to worry about.

-Secondly, you are going into the homes of home owners.
+Secondly, you are going into the homes of homeowners.
 These people provided their address, their place of work, Social Security number, and a significant amount of history prior to being approved for their loan.
 The vetting that the bank does provides a level of security that these are responsible people.

-Literally thousands of loans get signed every single night across the country.
-And many of those signings are done by women.
+Literally thousands of loans get signed every single night across the country - and many of those signings are done by women.
 Many of my best signing agents are women and, after over 10 years of working with them, they haven’t experienced any issues.

-Remember this is the best part time income because borrowers are usually available the evenings just like you are.
-This is exactly why the appointment will nine times out of ten be at the borrowers home.
+Remember, this is the best part-time income because borrowers are usually available the evenings just like you are.
+This is exactly why the appointment will nine-times-out-of-ten be at the borrower's home.

 But as you can see, you have nothing to worry about.